The Best Fly Fishing Movies in 2023

 Where The Yellowstone Goes

-Another of my favorite fly fishing films is “Where The Yellowstone Goes”, which is a film about a 30-day float fishing trip down the longest undammed river in the contiguous United States.
+Another of my favorite fly fishing films is “Where the Yellowstone Goes,” which is about a 30-day float fishing trip down the longest undammed river in the contiguous United States.

-The anglers fly fish their way down the river capturing all the amazing scenery as they go while stopping and meeting the locals in the towns and booming cities the river passes through.
+The anglers fly fish their way down the river, capturing all the fantastic scenery while stopping and meeting the locals in the towns and booming cities the river passes through.

-This isn’t just a movie for fly anglers though as it showcases how stunning the river is, and the scenery around it, and it talks of the future of the river and what that may look like.
+This isn’t just a movie for fly anglers, though.
+It showcases how stunning the river and the scenery around it are and discusses its future and what that may look like.

 The River Why